|Active from||1996 — 2007|

 Since their beginnings, the group took pride in offering a variety of genres - though had a particular interest in popular hip-hop/R&B. In 1998, key rippers were recruited from a recently-started group called HNA.
 Of particular note was Havok, who had scored many pre-releases for HNA and became instrumental for RNS, later running their ripping team.
 The leader of HNA - Kali, also involved with the game release group Class - was left without significant rippers and so dissolved the group, later joining RNS himself.

 By mid '98, RNS - and their main competitors, aPC (and later EGO) - had become interested in pre-releases, essentially creating the 0-day MP3 scene that exists today.
 The two groups quickly developed a strong rivalry, often insulting each other in release NFOs.
 Many popular releases were ripped by both groups, resulting in nuke wars (both groups held considerable power by this point).

-In 2000, the leader of RNS at the time - Al Capone - retired from his position, posting a message on the Rabid Neurosis website, condemning the state of the MP3 scene.
+In 1999, the leader of RNS at the time - Al Capone - retired from his position and was replaced by Kali, who pushed RNS to score even more pre-releases, as well as making the group more secretive to outsiders.
+Later, Al Capone would post a public letter on the Rabid Neurosis website, condemning the state of the MP3 scene.

 After their group was mentioned in an MTV News article about the early leak of the Eminem album Encore in 2004, RNS stopped including their initials in filenames and ID3 tags, a move that would eventually be copied by most other MP3 groups.